-Are you thinking of getting a dog?
-Choosing to bring a new dog into your life is a major decision.
-Be sure you are ready for a dog before you start the process.
+Are you ready to choose the right dog for you?
+Bringing a new dog into your life is a major decision.
+First, make sure you are ready for a dog before you start the process.
 It is also essential that you understand the cost of dog ownership.
 If you have decided that the time is right, congratulations!
 Now it is time to figure out what type of dog is right for you.
-There are several factors to consider before choosing a dog.
+There are several factors to consider before you choose a dog.
 Most importantly, examine your current lifestyle and consider what adjustments you are willing to make for a dog.
 Look at the needs of your family – especially if you have children or other pets.
 People with allergies, or those who prefer low-shedding dogs, might want to look into hypoallergenic dog breeds.
 Next, think about the ideal size, energy level and age of your new dog.
-Then, determine where to get your new dog.
 Just remember that getting a dog requires a firm commitment to responsible dog ownership.
 Here are some tips to help you choose the best dog for you and your family.

 You may already know you want a little lap dog that you can carry around.
 Or, you might have your heart set on a large or giant dog breed.
 If you cannot decide, then perhaps a medium sized dog is a good choice.